Professional Repair and Restoration for your Vintage or Antique Pocket Watch:

 We respectfully request that you do not call or email to ask about the value of your vintage watch.

-We are unable to provide watch appraisals, watch values or historical watch information by phone or email.
+We're sorry, but we are unable to provide watch appraisals, values or historical information by phone or email.

-If you are interested in a professional market evaluation of your watch, then see this page.
+If you are interested in a professional market evaluation of your watch, please see this page.